Helping to provide youth an alternative to chronic homelessness and unemployment.

 While there are success stories around jobs, housing, medical care and education, we like to think of every meal served and every night of hospitality as a success.

 A special thanks goes to Walmart for their grant of $30,000 to provide vocational training for our clients.
 Their generosity furthers Hosea's mission to provide and alternative to chronic homelessness and unemployment for the youth of Lane County.
-We are so grateful that Walmart would choose to invest in the youth of our community!

 All that Hosea does is possible because of the generosity and time of donors and volunteers who actively contribute.
 This last year, Community 101 was a large supporter of our Drop-In Center, providing $2,400 in funding towards our rent and utilities; this support was made possible through collaborative efforts between The Oregon Community Foundation, The PGE Foundation, RW Family Fund and Kalapuya High School.
 Special thanks also to Food For Lane County for providing much of the goods we need to serve three meals or more a week.